prisonerjohn/seeing-machines/content/en/docs/class-3/computer-vision/index.md

 This varies depending on the type of sensor used, the environment, and the application.

 When using a depth sensor, we can actually use a pixel's distance from the camera to determine if it's in the background or not.
-In general for 2D video, a background pixel is one that is considered stable, i.e. that does not change its value much or at all.
+In general for 2D video, a background pixel is one that is considered *stable*, i.e. that does not change its value much or at all.
 {{< /alert >}}

 Background subtraction requires that we have a background frame as a reference.
 We can do this by saving a video frame in memory, and comparing future frames to it in our `update()` loop.